777arc/textbook/content/rds.rst

  taps = firwin(numtaps=101, cutoff=7.5e3, fs=sample_rate)
  x = np.convolve(x, taps, 'valid')

 Now we must filter out everything besides RDS.
-Since we have RDS centered at 0 Hz, that means a low-pass filter is the right choice!
-We use :code:`firwin()` to design the filter, which just needs to know how many taps we want the filter to be, and the cutoff frequency (the sample rate must also be provided or else the cutoff frequency doesn't make sense).
+Since we have RDS centered at 0 Hz, that means a low-pass filter is the one we want.
+We use :code:`firwin()` to design an FIR filter (i.e., find the taps), which just needs to know how many taps we want the filter to be, and the cutoff frequency.
+The sample rate must also be provided or else the cutoff frequency doesn't make sense to firwin.
 The result is a symmetric low-pass filter, so we know the taps are going to be real numbers, and we can apply the filter to our signal using a convolution.
 We choose :code:`'valid'` to get rid of the edge effects of doing convolution, although in this case it doesn't really matter because we are feeding in such a long signal that a few weird samples on either edge isn't going to throw anything off.

 ********************************
 Decimate by 10